Travelling to and around the city

-The city has a very efficient public transport system and offers two excellent value travel passes for delegates.
+The city has a very extensive and efficient public transport system and offers rail travel passes for delegates.

-Taxis in Glasgow are the most cost effective in the UK.
-A single journey from the city centre to the SEC has a journey time of 5-10 minutes
+Taxis in Glasgow are cost effective and easily accessible.
+A single journey from the city centre to the SEC has a journey time of 5-10 minutes.